If you get corrupted tables or if mysqld always fails after some

 following:

-If you want to find a query that crashes mysqld
+If you want to find a query that crashes mysqld, you should use

 The update log is saved in the MySQL database directory with